frantisekstanko/my-home/README.md

 #### Install the base system
-Currently, the very first installation must be carried by an automatic installer, but every other reinstall of the same machine is automatic!
+Currently, the very first installation must be carried by the distro's official installer, but every other reinstall of the same machine is automatic!

 So for your first install, you can just download